thomastay/file-to-string/README.md

 file2string [FILE] ...
 ```

-If no file is specified, read from standard input.
+If no file, or '-' is specified, read from standard input.